Arcath/Adauth/Readme.md

 ## Developing

 Before you can run the tests you will need to write a yml file with your domain settings in and place it at _spec/test_data.yml_, there is an example of this file in the spec folder.

+When you fork Adauth please:

+1. Create your feature branch (`git checkout -b my-new-feature`)
+2. Commit your changes (`git commit -am 'Add some feature'`)
+3. Push to the branch (`git push origin my-new-feature`)
+4. Create new Pull Request